ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-radio-advanced-configuration-and-technical-information.rst

 ===============

 If you set the MAVLINK option to 1 or 2 then the radio will do 'MAVLink framing'.
-The MAVLink protocol is used by APM for transmitting telemetry date to a ground station.
+The MAVLink protocol is used by ArduPilot for transmitting telemetry date to a ground station.
 When MAVLink framing is used, the radio will try to align radio packets with MAVLink packet boundaries.
 This means that if a packet is lost you don't end up with half a MAVLink packet